I couldn’t get it done, because I had to help Tess with the report which is due tomorrow.

 Step 4.
 Ensure that your team knows the rules and that there are consequences for not following them.
 If they don’t track work in the proper way and you find out, it will reflect poorly on them.
 Maybe it will get them a black mark on their performance review.
 Perhaps someone else will get to go on that training course, instead of them.
 And you *will* find out, because they won’t be getting their important tasks done and you can see that!

-Watch what happens when you start to throttle your incoming work
+What happens when you start to control the incoming workload

 Once this approach is understood and embedded, you’ll see two things happen.